aistabci/abci-docs/v3/en/docs/tips/interactive_node_local_fs.md

 # Using /local on interactive nodes

 On ABCI interactive nodes, /local is available as a local scratch area.
+A directory called /local/groups/{ABCI group name} is created for each group, and users can create and use directories and files as needed under the directory of their group.

+!!!note
+    Note that /local exists for each interactive node and is not shared between interactive nodes (login1-login5) and compute nodes.

 ## Structure of /local